-The company’s CEO, Brian Barnes, created M1 Finance because “The financial services industry has lacked any meaningful innovation for far too long, and I decided it was time for change,” Barnes said.
+The company’s CEO, Brian Barnes, created M1 Finance because “The financial services industry has lacked any meaningful innovation for far too long, and I decided it was time for change."

 M1 Finance automates your investments for a hands-off experience.
 But it also allows you to hand-pick your investments--something most other robo-advisors don’t offer.

-What is similar to other robo-advisors is that it directs users to a questionnaire that helps assess their level of risk.
+What is similar to other robo-advisors is that it directs users to a questionnaire that helps assess risk.

 Other robo-advisors may use this questionnaire simply to determine your stock/bond allocation, but M1 uses it to suggest different portfolios.

-Those with lower risk tolerance will have more bonds; those with higher risk tolerance will have more stocks.
+Those with lower risk tolerance will have more bonds; higher risk tolerance means more stocks.